Flat Roof Repair, Replacement and Installation in Houston, Lincoln & Nearby Areas

 It’s not easy to decide what type of flat roof is best for your building.
 Some flat roofing treatments are equally suitable for new construction or re-roofing applications, while others are not.
 Some flat roofing materials offer advantages in large-scale commercial projects, but cause problems on smaller residential roofs.
 Energy performance, maintenance requirements and installation costs are other factors when choosing a flat roofing material.

 Ernie Smith & Sons Roofing offers services such as flat roof repair and maintenance and flat roof installations for commercial, industrial and residential customers.
 We have an experienced team of roofers who can help you select the right type of roof for your home or commercial building, or evaluate your existing flat roof to suggest the proper repairs.

 Contact us today to schedule an appointment for a Free RoofAssess360 Inspection.
-We serve customers in Spring, Pasadena, Houston and surrounding Texas areas.
+We serve customers in Pasadena, Lincoln, Houston and surrounding Texas & Nebraska areas.